 The Priory of St. Michael & St. George Today

-In recent years, the Priory has held its annual Festive Dinner at the famed Le Cirque restaurant in New York City.
+More recently, the Priory has held its annual Festive Dinner at Le Cirque, the Four Seasons, and the University Club.
 The white-tie dinner is the not only the social highlight of the year, but also the Priory's main fund raiser.
 Previous venues for this event have been held at Social Register Clubs, including The Colony Club, River Club, Penn Club, Princeton Club and Women's National Republican Club.